 The National Credit Union Administration is the independent federal agency that charters and supervises federal credit unions.
 NCUA, with the backing of the full faith and credit of the U.S. government, operates and manages the National Credit Union Share Insurance Fund, insuring the savings of 90 million account holders in all federal credit unions and the majority of state-chartered credit unions.

-Most Requestedbank banking bogus budget business buy climate change costs credit credit cards credit rating credit union credit unions debt deficit economics economy education employment Federal Reserve finance fraud global warming gold Government identity theft IRS jobs loans marketing money mortgage mortgages Pennsylvania resume sales savings sell small business spending stock market Taxes United States of America USA work
+Most Requestedbank banking bogus budget business buy climate change costs credit credit cards credit rating credit union credit unions debt deficit economics economy education employment Federal Reserve finance global warming gold Government identity theft IRS jobs loans marketing money mortgage mortgages Pennsylvania pollution resume sales savings sell small business spending stock market Taxes United States of America USA work